osmium-org/osmium/README.md

 ------------

 The dump file is generated from the database of the EVE client itself.
-It could be generated from the Static Data Dump, but Osmium uses a different schema with clear, defined constraints.
-In practice it is much easier to generate it from the client itself.
+It could be generated from the Static Data Dump (with a price index from a third party source).
+Since Osmium uses a different schema with clear, defined constraints, it is in practice much easier to generate it from the client itself.

 Use the [`phobos`](http://jira.evefit.org/browse/PHOBOS) dumper to dump the EVE database as JSON files: